 Relax in your car while you catch the newest movie release at Cumberland Drive-in Theater.
 The theater shows double features Friday and Saturday nights, and has been showing movies under the stars since 1952.

 The next leg in your journey lands you at the famous Carlisle Events car shows.
 Take your time, savor the experience – you have all day.
-Carlisle Events, hosting eight annual collector automotive shows on 102 acres and 8,100 vending spaces, is the preferred auto show destination for enthusiasts and collector car hobbyists worldwide!
+Carlisle Events, hosting nine annual collector automotive shows on 102 acres and 8,100 vending spaces, is the preferred auto show destination for enthusiasts and collector car hobbyists worldwide!
 Be sure to check the event schedule for each show for family-friendly events, monster truck rides, parades, competitions, live entertainment, test drives, kids’ activities, Women’s Oasis Tent and more.

 For a thrilling evening activity, check out the Autobahn Indoor Speedway in Lemoyne.
 This is the largest indoor go-karting facility in Pennsylvania with unique, high-speed electric Italian pro-karts.